-The term “whistleblower” applies to any individual exposing wrongdoing, but the most successful whistleblowers, the ones you may have heard about most often, are those that filed qui tam cases under the False Claims Act.
+The term “whistleblower” applies to any individual exposing wrongdoing, but the most successful whistleblowers — the ones you may have heard about most often — are those that filed qui tam cases under the False Claims Act.
 The law is designed to protect whistleblowers and make it worthwhile to report fraudulent activities.
 Learning how the law works is crucial for anyone hoping to do the right thing.
 Furthermore, if you believe you may have knowledge of a potential False Claims Act or qui tam claim, please contact the law office of an experienced DC whistleblower lawyer.

 Qui Tam Law – The False Claims Act

 Legislation creating the False Claims Act passed Congress and was signed into law in 1863 under the Lincoln Administration.
 The law came about to fight rampant fraud being committed against the Union Army during the Civil War.
-While the law has undergone many amendments throughout history, the idea is the same today.
+While the law has undergone many amendments throughout history, the idea behind it remains the same today.
 The law is designed to encourage whistleblowers and through that encouragement help the government recover money from those who commit fraud.

 The so-called qui tam provisions of the Federal False Claims Act give an individual a private right of action in court.
 A person can file a case on behalf of themselves and the government against the defendants.
 This special right enhances an individual’s ability to blow the whistle.
 Under this law whistleblowers can fight the defendant, they are not limited to sounding an alarm.

 Second of all, the False Claims’ Act’s unique procedure can help as well.
-The case is filed “under seal” or in secret to allow the government to investigate the claims and decide whether or not to join the case.
-At least initially, the defendant will not know the identity of the person, who filed the suit.
+The case is filed “under seal,” or in secret, to allow the government to investigate the claims and decide whether or not to join the case.
+At least initially, the defendant will not know the identity of the person who filed the suit.
 Eventually that information will likely come to light, but the time period of the case being under seal may provide an opportunity for someone to build a new life away from a company that wants to defraud the government.

 What is a Whistleblower?